UKMNorge/UKMinventar/README.md

-UKMstimulering
+UKMinventar
 ===============

-Administrasjonssystem for UKM's stimuleringsmidler
+Administrasjonssystem for UKM's inventar